jeremylynch83/jeremylynch83.github.io/index.md

     section_id: intro
     title: Neurointerventional radiology
     text: >+
-        [Interventional Neuroradiology](inr.html) (also known as neurointervention, neurointerventional surgery, and endovascular neurosurgery) is a medical specialty employing minimally invasive image guided technologies and procedures used in diagnosis and treatment of diseases of the head, neck, and spine.
+        [Interventional Neuroradiology](inr.html) (also known as neurointervention, neurointerventional surgery, and endovascular neurosurgery) is a medical specialty employing image guided technologies in the diagnosis and treatment of diseases of the head, neck, and spine.
+It is a relatively new discipline that is rapidly growing in popularity partly due to its capability to treat serious diseases in a less invasive manner than previously possible.
+This website, written by practicing neurointerventionalists, provides evidence-based and comprehensive information about the specialty and the diseases which it is able to treat.

-        This website

   - type: portfolio.html